AlexSteeves/WebScraper/README.md

+# Welcome
+### Overview
+This project is a web scraper built with Puppeteer, leveraging headless Chrome for efficient scraping.
+It utilizes BrightData for proxy services to ensure smooth operation.

-### Welcome
+### Functionality

-#### This is a webscraper using Puppeteer for headless chrome scraping
-#### and BrightData for proxy.

-Currently this scrapes Alibabas top selling male clothing section, and returns the title and price of each of the top sellin garments.
+The scraper is designed to target Alibaba's top-selling male clothing section, extracting details such as the title and price for each of the leading garments.

+### Getting Started
+To utilize this scraper, please initiate a free trial with BrightData to enable proxy support.